-Editing the "authorized\key" File via CLI
+Editing the "authorized_key" File via CLI

-Secure shell sessions using an SSH client can be performed using the admin or a userdefined account.
+Secure shell sessions using an SSH client can be performed using the admin or a user-defined account.
 The user may use Account Password or Public Key with Passphrase authentication.
-The OpenSSH tool SSH-KEYGEN may be used to create RSA and DSA keys used to identify and authenticate user login or file transfers.
+The OpenSSH tool SSH-KEYGEN may be used to create RSA and DSA keys used to identify and authenticate user login or file transfers ssh spadmin@10.10.200.5